EGI-Federation/fedcloud-documentation/source/containers.rst

 #.
 Use a ssh-key when, so you can log into the VM once it's instantiated.

 #.
-Once up, just ssh and start using docker as usual.
+Once up, just ssh in the VM and start using docker as usual.

 Using docker from inside the VM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^